linode/docs/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/index.md

 It's important to remember that:

 * Terraform loads into memory all files present in the working directory which have a `.tf` extension.
-As a result, all files are concatenated (in memory) and you don't need to define the provider in this file, since it was declared in `linode-template.tf`.
+As a result, all files are concatenated (in memory).
+This means you don't need to define the provider in new `.tf` files, since it was already declared in `linode-template.tf`.

 * Resources can't be duplicated, so you need to assign a unique name for each new Linode.

 * In this example the same SSH key and root password are being used.
-You should change these values in production environments.
+In production environments, these values should be unique for each resource.

 * A new parameter `swap_size` is used to override the default value of 512Mb.
 You can check all available options for `terraform-provider-linode` in the plugin GitHub repository [readme.md](https://github.com/LinodeContent/terraform-provider-linode).

-1. From the `linode-template.tf` create another file called `linode-www.tf`. **Do not delete `linode-template.tf`**.
+1. Create another file called `linode-www.tf`. **Do not delete `linode-template.tf`**.

     {{< file "~/terraform/linode-www.tf" aconf >}}
 resource "linode_instance" "terraform-www" {